 - Describe a time when you struggled with motivation in job (it was repetitive, you did not enjoy your duties, there was no work to do, etc).
 How did you overcome the crisis?

-If you are also not sure how you’ll answer these questions in your system analyst interview, consider having a look at our Interview Success Package.
-Brilliant answers to thirty most common interview questions (including the difficult behavioral questions) will help you to pass your interview with ease.
-Thank you!
+If you are also not sure how you’ll answer these questions in your system analyst interview, consider having a look at our Interview Success Package, where you will find multiple brilliant answers to each difficult question you may face in this interview.
+Thank you for checking it out!

 - If we hire you, what will be the first thing you do in your job?